This post is also available in: 简体中文 (Chinese (Simplified))

 Beginner’s Guide on Starting a Halal Certification Business in Singapore

 The island nation of Singapore is a melting pot of cultures.
 The same goes when we speak about food and cuisines.
 But when travellers holidaying in Singapore want to try the Halal version of its famous cuisines, it can be disappointing sometimes.
 Well, since the world is gearing towards Halal, why not open a Halal-certified restaurant in Singapore.
-This page provides Guide for Applying Halal Certification for Your Restaurant in Singapore.
+This page provides a guide on starting a Halal certification business in Singapore.